slonermike/SloneUtil/README.md

 ***

+## MonoBehavior Classes

+### DestroyAfterTime
+* Cleans up the object after a specified period of time.

+### DetachFromParent
+* Detaches the object from its parent immediately upon spawning.
+* Allows objects to live on even if their parents will be destroyed after a time.

-### WaitForButtonPress (MonoBehavior Class)
+### WaitForButtonPress
-* Will set "expired" to false when either the time expires, or one of the buttons in the "buttons" array has been pressed.
+* Will set "expired" to true when either the time expires, or one of the buttons in the "buttons" array has been pressed.
 * This is intended to be created by code.
 Don't add this to your object in the inspector, use GameObject.AddComponent.
 * If you're confused by this, you should just use SloneUtil.WaitForButtonDown and forget you ever saw this.

 ***

+## MoverOscillator
+* Oscillates an object's position back and forth.

+## MoverRotateOscillator
+* Oscillates an object's rotation back and forth.

+## MoverScaleOscillator
+* Oscillates an object's scale back and forth.

+## MoverRotator
+* Rotates an object at a specified speed around each axis.

+***

-### GamewidePrefabs (MonoBehavior Class)
+### GamewidePrefabs
 Create a list of prefabs that should be accessible from anywhere in the game.
 Create a prefab from that object, and place it in each scene where the list should be accessible.
 Access the prefabs with: GameWidePrefabs.inst.GetPrefab("Prefab Name")

 * **GetPrefab**
   * Retrieve a gamewide prefab from the list.

+## Other Classes

+### ValueOscillator
+Oscillates a value back and forth at a specified time interval.

+### VectorOscillator
+Oscillates a set of 3 values back and fort on independent timelines.